 Along with the GATE syllabus for IN, aspirants also need to follow the GATE exam pattern to know the weightage of each topic and score more in GATE Instrumentation exam.

-Weightage analysis for every each subject is very important for aspirants for effective GATE preparation.
-Subject wise weightage helps the candidate to focus on the required topic of the subject and in turn avoid the wastage of time.
+Weightage analysis for each and every subject is very much important for GATE to prepare effectively.
+Subject-wise weightage helps the candidate to focus on the required topic of the subject and in turn avoid the wastage of time.

-During GATE preparation for exam, it’s important that the aspirants understand GATE cut off marks and qualify GATE to get admissions for PG programs and jobs in PSU companies.
+During preparation for GATE 2021 exam, it's important that the aspirants understand GATE cut off marks and qualify GATE to get admissions for PG programs and jobs in the PSU companies.